-90. Maltby has a rich and proud historic built legacy.
+88. Maltby has a rich and proud historic built legacy.
 This is an important element of its distinctive identity and sense of place, both of which the community is anxious to preserve.

-91. It has significant built heritage assets, many of which have been identified as being of national importance.
-The National Heritage List in England currently includes 42 Listed Buildings, an extremely significant Scheduled Ancient Monument at Roche Abbey, and the Grade II Historic Park and Garden at Sandbeck Park and Roche Abbey.
+89. It has significant built heritage assets, many of which have been identified as being of national importance.
+There were 41 entries in 2019 on the National Heritage List for England, including over 30 Listed Buildings8, a Scheduled Monument9 (Roche Abbey) and two Registered Historic Parks and Gardens of Special Historic Interest10 (Sandbeck Park and Roche Abbey).

-92. The village itself is based on a medieval settlement focused around the 2 listed parish church of St Bartholomew, which retains its 11th century Saxon Norman Overlap tower and late medieval tower top and spire, the remainder being rebuilt in 1858-9 to a design by Philip Boyce.
+90. The village itself is based on a medieval settlement focused around the 2 listed parish church of St Bartholomew, which retains its 11th century Saxon Norman Overlap tower and late medieval tower top and spire, the remainder being rebuilt in 1858-9 to a design by Philip Boyce.
 The lower stages of the tower can claim to be the oldest building in Rotherham still used for its original purpose.
 Maltby village has five other buildings and structures nationally Listed at Grade 2 and the parish has five milestones.

-93. It is also home to Sandbeck Park, a major country house.
+91. It is also home to Sandbeck Park, a major country house.
 The house dates from the 17th century and was extensively expanded and remodelled in the 18th and 19th centuries.
 The house is a Grade I Listed Building, with 18 other buildings and structures on the estate also Listed.
 The house has been the seat of the Earls of Scarbrough since the early 18th century.
 The garden was designed by Lancelot Brown and is a Grade 2Parks and Gardens Listed.

-94. Also of note are the historic ruins of Roche Abbey, which can be found in the south eastern corner of the parish close to Sandbeck Park.
+92. Also of note are the historic ruins of Roche Abbey, which can be found in the south eastern corner of the parish close to Sandbeck Park.
 The Abbey was founded in 1147 by Cistercian monks.
 Managed by English Heritage, the site is in Guardianship as a Scheduled Monument and is also Grade II Parks and Garden listed.
 Five further Listed Buildings are associated with Roche Abbey and others associated with the outlying settlements of Stone and Yews.